cybersn0wball/Deauthentication-attack/README.md

 # troll Kido
 WARNING: EDUCATIONAL PURPOUSES ONLY.
 NOT TO ENCOURAGE IN HACKING.

 ./deauth.sh - DoS any device inside wlan.
-(Note: Device has to be connected via Wifi)